Everything becomes more serious and dark from here-on out. Enjoy!

 When did he begin to love her, the first heartbeat of unadulterated emotion?
 It was so long ago, he can no longer remember the date or month.
 Not even the time of day, though he suspected it was the nighttime, he got that feeling of déjà vu when she was under the moonlight—she glowed with familiar beauty.
 All he remembered of it was she was there, just there with him.

 His suspicions were correct.
 Her smiles were usually very big and toothy, giving her the impression of innocence.
-The smile she gave when he asked was soft and dreamy, it matured her appearance greatly; a side of her he never saw before.
+The smile she gave when he asked was soft and dreamy, it matured her appearance greatly; a side of her he had never seen before.
 “Love has many meanings,” she replied rather happily, a hint of a sigh in her voice (which threw Mewtwo off even more).
 “Over time, though, people abused it so much, it lost its value and became just another word to throw around.
 But every now and then, I'd hear it used correctly.”
 Her eyes closed, the smile unfaltering.
 He could have sworn she became pinker.
 “But in general, it means to show affection, or that you care for them very much.
 You would do anything for that person.
 The three common categories love falls in is with family, friends, and couple relationships, unless I'm forgetting something.”
 Her lips pursed at the thought, and she frowned briefly.

 “Friendship is love?”

 “A type of it, yes, but most people don't think about it that way.
 Possibly because it makes things awkward or something.”
 She shrugged, giggling.
 “I don't see a problem with it.
 I always tell my friends I love them, some more than others.”
-Mew then looked over at him, and he flustered a little at the gaze.
+Mew then looked over at him, and he flustered a little at the sly gaze.
 “Even my guy friends.”